emb-riscv/specs-markdown/exceptions-and-interrupts.md

 Exceptions trigger **a synchronous transfer of control** to an exception handler within the current hart.

-Exceptions cannot be disabled, and handlers to process them should always be installed.
+Some exceptions cannot be disabled, and handlers to process them should always be installed.

 Some exceptions are **resumable**, i.e. execution can continue to the next instruction (for example the illegal instruction handler can implement a custom